 The XD5 and XD7 are very complex beasts it simply HAS to work so don’t con yourself a slightly substandard one will be an easy fix – they almost certainly won’t be and relatively few techs will work on them and when they do expect a fairly hefty repair bill.

 Like the XG series the XDs are prone to film speed and aperture tracks getting clogged and causing erratic metering.
 Unlike the XG this is not a simple job for most (just getting the top off and back on again will test the average person’s patience to the limit).
-A full CLA (clean, lubricate and adjust) will be in the region of £100 to fix them to good operating condition and they are lovely when working but a major headache when anything goes wrong.
+A full CLA (clean, lubricate and adjust) will be in the region of £175 to fix them to good operating condition.
+They are lovely when working but a major headache when anything goes wrong.

 Like other Minoltas the aperture read-out mirror can fall off and be lost on any Minolta XD series equipped with the aperture read-out feature.
 This is about the ONLY simple fix with an XD.